The archipelago of Zanzibar consists of two main islands: Unguja and Pemba.

 2. Kendwa Beach

-The days are passed by relaxing on the beach, taking dips in the perfectly turquoise water and catching shade under a banda (small shade hut).
+The days are passed by relaxing on the beach, taking dips in the perfectly turquoise water, and catching shade under a banda (small shade hut).
+When the sun begins to set, there's always a friendly game of beach volleyball or football amongst whoever happens to be there at the time.

 Where to Stay in Zanzibar: Kendwa

-Mocco Beach Villa – Ok so rooms here aren't super cheap but among the most affordable on this beach.
-Depending on the time of year, rooms can be had for $75 – $90US, and breakfast is included.
+- Mocco Beach Villa—Okay, so rooms here aren't super cheap but among the most affordable on this beach.
+Depending on the time of year, rooms can be had for $75 - $90, and breakfast is included.

 3. Paje Beach

-It's a great place to visit if you enjoy swimming in the ocean but also interacting with other travelers.
+One of the more popular Southeastern beach towns on Zanzibar is Paje.
+It's a great place to visit if you enjoy swimming in the ocean and interacting with other travelers.
+There's a good selection of bungalows, small restaurants, and beach bars.

-Paje is one of the better areas on the island to go if you are interested in learning how to SCUBA dive or practicing other water sports like windsurfing or kite surfing.
+Paje is one of the better areas on the island to go to if you want to learn to SCUBA dive or practice other water sports like windsurfing or kite surfing.

 Where to Stay in Zanzibar: Paje

-Demani Lodge Zanzibar – Another very well liked spot, complete with a swimming pool, has bunks in dorms starting at about $20 per night.
-Doubles with shared bath, $44, and doubles with private bathroom, $55.
-Breakfast included.
+- Demani Lodge Zanzibar—Another well-liked spot, complete with a swimming pool, has bunks in dorms starting at about $20 per night.
+Doubles with shared baths are $44, and doubles with private bathrooms are $55.
+Breakfast is included.

 4. Bwejuu Beach

-The thing I love most about Bewjuu is the swaying palm trees that are so lean they look like they could snap off, but instead remain limber, dancing to the Zanzibari wind.
+What I love most about Bewjuu are the swaying palm trees that look so lean they could snap off but remain limber, dancing to the Zanzibari wind.

 Where to Stay in Zanzibar: Bwejuu